telliott99/MyCrypto/part1/enigma1.rst

     Z -> F -> L -> H -> Q -> E -> A -> A -> T -> T
     >

-Here, notice that with inclusion of the plugboard, the output has changed but it still has the symmetry property:  encoding is reversible:  A -> R and R -> A.
+Notice that with inclusion of the plugboard, the output has changed but it still has the reflective symmetry property:  encoding is reversible:  A -> R and R -> A.  This is a desired property of the design, to decrypt a message one starts at the same rotor settings as for encryption, and moves forward in parallel, working on the ciphertext.

 ``enigma_util1.py``: